Strategy Research Watch

 Strategy Research Watch is a one-page monthly publication that identifies and comments on a few quality strategy research papers recently published in leading management research journals.
-The authors highlight the essence of the research findings in lay terms, and comment on the implications for practicing managers.
+The author, Dr Paul Raspin, highlights the essence of the research findings in lay terms, and comments on the implications for practicing managers.

 Dr Paul Raspin reviews research that suggests that it is difficult to find agreement on how to create value and the mechanisms that allow the creator of value to capture value.

 In today's environment many top executives can relate to the dilemma of whether to outsource or develop their own offshoring capabilities.
 Professor Ajay Bhalla expands on research insights that suggest management should consider both insourcing and outsourcing their strategic technology, rather than making an either/or decision.

 Most managers value the importance of learning from failures.
 Few, however, recognize the significance of spotting and internalizing lessons from minor failures, which can artificially inflate confidence in managing risks.
 Dr Paul Raspin expands on research insights into how organisations can learn from failure and success.

 Traditional strategy practice involves planning and designing strategies based on assumptions about the future.
 These strategies often lead to commitments that prevent effective coping and adaptation to rare events that disrupt but also present valuable opportunities.
 Rare events refer to a broad range of phenomena of interest to managers.
 They include low-probability events such as breakthrough inventions, and organizational crises or major changes, whether internal or external to an organization.
 Responding effectively to unexpected events requires managers at different levels to understand how these events can influence firm performance, and how they can impact their goals and responsibilities.
 Dr Paul Raspin highlights recent management research into managing the unexpected and breakthrough ideas to deal with a context of high uncertainty.